moovatom/moovatom-api-ruby-library/README.md

 me.player.time_color = "#01DAFF"
 ```

 Since `@player` is implemented an an OpenStruct object it will create the attributes dynamically as you need them.
-This way only the attributes you which to alter will be sent in your requests.
+This way only the attributes you wish to alter will be sent in your requests.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).